 Short-term benefits and defined contribution post-employment benefits.
 For short-term benefits or defined contribution post-employment plans, the undiscounted amount of the benefits or contributions expected to be paid is recognized in the accounting period the employee renders service.

 Defined benefit post-employment plans and other long-term employee benefits.
 Defined benefit post-employment benefits and other long-term employee benefits are generally attributed to employees’ service.
-The employer recognizes a balance sheet liability/asset equal to the present value of these benefits, attributed to service through the measurement date (the “present value of the defined benefit obligation”), minus the fair value of plan assets at the measurement date.
+The employer recognizes a liability/asset in the statement of financial position equal to the present value of these benefits attributed to service through the measurement date (the “present value of the defined benefit obligation”), minus the fair value of plan assets at the measurement date.
 This net liability/asset is called the net defined benefit liability/asset.
-The net asset recognized on the employer’s balance sheet is limited to the “asset ceiling,” defined as the present value of economic benefits available to the employer as refunds from the plan and/or as reductions in future contributions.
+The net asset recognized on the employer’s statement of financial position is limited to the “asset ceiling,” defined as the present value of economic benefits available to the employer as refunds from the plan and/or as reductions in future contributions.

-Employers must recognize service cost and net interest (on the net defined benefit liability/asset) in the income statement.
+Employers must recognize service cost and net interest (on the net defined benefit liability/asset) in the profit or loss.
 Service cost includes the cost of benefits attributed to service during the accounting period, changes in the defined benefit obligation due to plan amendments or curtailments occurring in the accounting period, and gains or losses from settlements occurring in the accounting period.
 Net interest is calculated by applying the discount rate (used to measure the defined benefit obligation) to the net defined benefit liability/asset, adjusted for contributions and benefit payments during the accounting period.

 All other changes in the net defined benefit obligation/asset, including the difference between actual investment return and the expected return determined using the discount rate, changes in the defined benefit obligation from discount rate or other assumption changes, and experience gains and losses, are recognized immediately in Other Comprehensive Income (OCI).